orbeon/orbeon-forms-doc/form-runner/component/currency.md

 When the input field doesn't have the focus, it shows a formatted currency, such as `1,234.00`.
 When the control has the focus, it shows the plain number, such as `1234` to facilitate input.

 While working with currency amounts, the component is careful not to do any manipulation that relies on how numbers are represented on a particular platform, to avoid any possibility of rounding or precision error.
-[SINCE: 2011-03-07]

 ## Basic usage